celia-b/RNAseq-pseudoaligner-pipeline/README.md

 Here is a breakdown of the pipeline structure and steps:

 1. Quality check of the raw reads & subsequent trimming.
-This program is not able to read the content of the quality report, so it performs trimming regardless, as trimming good quality reads leads to no significant change in them.
+This program is not able to read the content of the quality report, so it performs trimming regardless, as trimming good quality reads leads to no significant change in them. _Note: the trimming step doesn't currently work.
+Must be run separately_
 2. Quality check of the processed reads.
 3. Transcriptome download and indexing by kallisto.
 4. Creation of a transcript-to-gene translation table.
 We want to be able to connect transcript names with their genes of origin, and this is what this table does.